 Conversational marketing uses various tools to turn prospects into customers.
 This compelling approach brings success to businesses as it is fast, and direct, and builds relationships.
 It removes all the barriers that prevent potential customers from making a purchase.

 It does so by decreasing wait times for a response.
 90% of customers rate immediate responses as essential or very important, so speed is crucial.
 This approach also makes customers feel valued by providing direct and personalized communication.

 While initial audience research is valuable, interactions with your customers through conversational marketing have additional benefits.
 You can learn more about their wants and needs, which helps you build a report and serve them better.

 Happy customers that you have personal relationships with result in trust and loyalty.
-The results for your business are positive:
+The following results for your business are positive:

 A considered approach, some knowledge, and effort are required to get your conversational marketing right.
 The following examples and top 10 trends will help you along your path to success.

 Successful Examples of Conversational Marketing

 What’s a better way to understand what this approach can do than by looking at some conversational marketing examples from famous brands?
 Simply say, “Okay, Google, ask eBay to find me…” and the voice assistant helps you quickly find what you want from their large inventory.
 A list will be provided and can be sent to your smartphone to make a purchase.